vicengd/jquery-myhashtags/README.md

 ## Description

 MyHashTags: A jQuery twitter plugin.
-Shows the latest tweets from a list of hashtags.
+Shows the latest tweets of a list of hashtags.

 The latest version of MyHashTags support the Twitter API v1.1